 - Begin screenings 10 years before the age of diagnosis of your parent or sibling with colorectal cancer, or arrange a colonoscopy at 40 – whichever comes first.

 - Factors such as overall health determine screenings after 76; doctors then decide their discretion.

 What to expect when you get a Colonoscopy

 At the recommended screening age, dread may settle in — but the colonoscopy itself is not as bad as you might’ve heard.
 In fact, the worst part is the colon-clearing process the evening before.

 While this part is certainly not fun, it sure does beat the alternative of being diagnosed with late-stage colorectal cancer.

 - Your doctor will give you instructions about changing some of your dietary habits up to a week before your procedure;

-- Once you arrive at the facility for your exam, your vital signs will be recorded, and you will change into a medical gown.
-The gastroenterologist will ask you some questions to determine if your colon is clean enough to examine;
+- Once you arrive at the facility, your vital signs will be recorded.
+Changing into a medical gown, the gastroenterologist will ask questions to determine your colon’s cleanliness for examination.

-Remember that the colonoscopy screening age can be different for everybody because even younger adults can be diagnosed with advanced cases of colon cancer.
+Age for colonoscopy screening varies: transitions like age and diagnoses can indicate earlier screenings for some adults.
+Advanced cases of colon cancer can even diagnose younger adults.
 Do everything you can to stay healthy and live longer; your family deserves to have you around!